nautical leadership experience (NLE)

 The Nautical Leadership Programme at UWC Atlantic is a funded programme created in partnership with Trinity House Maritime Charity.

-As part of UWC Atlantic’s newly launched Seafront Development Programme and 60th Anniversary Celebrations in 2022, the Nautical Leadership Programme is the inaugural course to support the College’s ambitious plans to establish a Nautical Leadership School.
+As part of UWC Atlantic’s newly launched Seafront Development Programme and continued 60th Anniversary Celebrations in 2023, the Nautical Leadership Programme is the inaugural course to support the College’s ambitious plans to establish a Nautical Leadership School.
 Apply today to be part of this immersive 2-week residential experience for 16-18 year olds exploring careers in the maritime and nautical sector.

 ABOUT UWC ATLANTIC